JianghuiDu/JianghuiDu.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: cv
+title: CV
 nav: true
-nav_order: 5
+nav_order: 4
-cv_pdf: example_pdf.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
-toc:
-  sidebar: left
+cv_pdf: JD-CV.pdf
+description: Click on the PDF icon on the right to see my full CV.
 ---